7 Proven Tips to Keep Thin Chicken Breast Moist and Delicious

 Oven Baking: Slow and Steady

 Baking chicken breasts in the oven is a popular method that, when done correctly, yields moist and tender results.
-The key is cooking the chicken at a lower temperature to prevent it from drying out.
+The trick is to cook the chicken low and slow that gentle heat keeps it from drying out and helps it stay juicy and tender.

 • Temperature: Preheat your oven to 350°F (175°C).
 Cooking at this lower temperature helps retain moisture in the chicken by reducing the evaporation rate.